A Coreset Selection of Coreset Selection Literature: Introduction and Recent Advances: Theoretical Remarks

 \subsection{Outliers}

 Another interesting aspect of coreset selection, often overlooked, is the role of outliers \cite{ruff2018deep, anwar2024fedad}.
-The prior handling of outliers can significantly improve the performance of any coreset selection method \cite{wang2021robust}.
 Outliers can either provide valuable decision boundary information or introduce noise and perturbations during the training.
+The prior handling of outliers, e.g., with deep SVDD \cite{ruff2018deep,zhou2021vae} or contrastive score-based OOD \cite{wang2025synco}, can significantly improve the performance of any coreset selection method \cite{wang2021robust}.

+A practical caveat is that, in many real-world settings, the presence (and rate) of outliers or label noise is \emph{unknown} a priori.
+Most coreset selection methods are developed and tuned under an implicit \emph{clean-data assumption}.
+When this assumption is violated, selection scores can become dominated by mislabeled or anomalous samples, leading to highly skewed subsets and drastic performance drops.
+This motivates treating outlier/OOD filtering not as an optional pre-processing step, but as a robustness-critical component of any future coreset pipeline, especially under aggressive pruning.

 We provide in \autoref{fig:cifar10_10} and \autoref{tab:corrupted} additional robustness experiments to highlight the importance of outliers.
 In this experiment, we corrupted 10\% of the labels, i.e., reassigning 10\% of samples to new class labels \cite{zhang2021understanding}.
 The selection of corrupted labels was repeated during each coreset sampling procedure.
+To make the empirical comparisons interpretable, we emphasize that the results follow an identical training/evaluation protocol across methods.
+Concretely, we evaluated a ResNet-18 with SGD (initial learning rate $0.1$ with cosine decay, momentum $0.9$, weight decay $5\times10^{-4}$), trained for $200$ epochs with standard CIFAR-10 augmentation (random crop with $4$-pixel padding and random horizontal flip).
+Training-oriented selectors compute their scores from a partially trained network (a $10$-epoch pretraining stage for scoring), and reported numbers are averaged over $5$ random seeds (mean $\pm$ std), as provided by the benchmark.

 As a result, one can see that most sampling methods get negatively affected (red), especially geometry-based, gradient-matching-based methods, and GraNd (gradient norm).
 Interestingly, forgetting, CAL, and GraphCut remain more stable in comparison to the other methods.
 Furthermore, CAL confirms \autoref{eq:better}, as its $\alpha=10\%$ pruned dataset outperforms the training on the full (corrupted) dataset.
-Also, forgetting and GraphCut were able to achieve better results for some cases (green).
+Also, forgetting and GraphCut were able to achieve better results for some cases.